-I swing back and raise the half-gun, but it remains cold and dark.
+I swing back, raising the half-gun, but it remains cold and dark.
 I can still feel Ailura in the back of my mind, but just barely.

 “Can’t!”
 I scream.
 “She’s not responding!”

-Ren curses in several different languages, then spits out a booming sound that sounds like an axe chopping a cord of firewood.
-His feet blaze with slate-blue shine, then he rockets forward like a human comet, levitating a couple feet off the ground as he shoots toward the cathedral.
-The air before him ignites with parabolic brilliance, forming a fiery shield around his front.
-He tucks inward, aiming his shoulder at the cathedral’s double-doors, but—
+Ren curses in a foreign language, then spits out a booming sound that sounds like an axe chopping a cord of firewood.
+His feet blaze with slate-blue shine, then he rockets forward like a human comet, levitating a couple feet off the ground as he shoots toward the sylvan cathedral.
+The air in front of him ignites with brilliance, forming a fiery shield around his face and chest.
+He tucks inward, aiming his shoulder at the double-door entrance, but—

 “Gods!”
 He gets to a knee and smacks the cobbles in sheer frustration.
 “They’re warded!”